Updated March 15, 2023

 Pro tip: Get $50 off your first HelloFresh box by using this link.

-In Australia, we have a very high minimum wage, so hospitality workers are not dependent on tips like they are in some other countries.
+In Australia, we have a very high minimum wage (around $30 per hour for an adult casual worker), so hospitality workers are not dependent on tips like they are in some other countries.
 Of course, if you receive really good service, feel free to tip your waiter or bartender 10% or a small banknote, but don’t feel like you must.

 Save on travel